MicrosoftDocs/sql-docs/docs/connect/odbc/dsn-connection-string-attribute.md

 ### SQL_COPT_SS_ACCESS_TOKEN

 Allows the use of an Azure Active Directory access token for authentication.
-See [Using Azure Active Directory](using-azure-active-directory.md) for more information.
+For more information, see [Using Azure Active Directory](using-azure-active-directory.md).

 | Attribute Value | Description |
 |-|-|